How to Set Up a Private Membership Association (PMA): Step-by-Step Guide

 Key Takeaways

-• A Private Membership Association (PMA) operates under the constitutional right to associate freely, though it generally remains subject to laws of general applicability, including public health regulations and professional licensing requirements.
+• A Private Membership Association (PMA) operates under the constitutional right to associate freely, though it generally remains subject to laws of general applicability, including public health regulations, professional licensing requirements, and tax obligations.

-• PMAs are explored by health practitioners, educators, clubs, and businesses seeking operational alternatives outside conventional regulatory frameworks.
+• PMAs are explored by health practitioners, educators, clubs, and businesses seeking operational alternatives outside conventional regulatory frameworks, though courts generally require commercial activities offered to the public to comply with applicable regulations regardless of PMA framing.

 The Freedom People: Reclaim Your Freedom Through Education & Structure